csuermann/node-red-contrib-virtual-smart-home/readme.md

     A:  If your device was not connected to the VSH backend for more than 30 days its certificate will be revoked.
 You can fix that by deleting the old connection, creating a new one and linking your virtual devices to the new one.
 All your devices should then get re-discovered by Alexa.

+    Another reason could be that you are using an outdated version of VSH.
+Please update to the latest version (e.g using the Node-RED palette manager).

 1. Q:  Why do some of my devices show up as duplicates in the Alexa app?

     A:  Your duplicate devices might belong to a vsh-connection that no longer exists.
 You can delete them manually on the connection page where they probably show up with a shaded background, indicating they belong to another vsh-connection.